US ‘kills Isis-K ‘planner’ in reprisal strike after deadly Kabul attack

 However, in a statement the US military said it believed the mission to kill the militant had been successful.

-“US military forces conducted an over-the-horizon counterterrorism operation today against an Isis-K planner,” Capt Bill Urban, a spokesman for the US Central Command said in a statement, referring to the Afghanistan-baed Isis franchise tha claimed responsibility for Thursday’s attack.
+“US military forces conducted an over-the-horizon counterterrorism operation today against an Isis-K planner,” Capt Bill Urban, a spokesman for the US Central Command said in a statement, referring to the Afghanistan-baed Isis franchise that claimed responsibility for Thursday’s attack.

 “The unmanned airstrike occurred in the Nangahar province of Afghanistan.”